 Top Recommended Company for Tick Control

 A single tick is rarely indicative of a larger problem, since ticks aren’t social pests, but some yards and properties do require expert intervention.
-As a final step in tick prevention, consider calling a professional pest control company like Orkin to implement a customized pest control plan for your home.
+As a final step in tick prevention, consider calling a professional pest control company like Orkin or Terminix to implement a customized pest control plan for your home.
 These technicians have the experience, products, and equipment to eliminate a tick infestation and keep it from returning.

-FAQ About How To Kill Ticks in Your Yard
+FAQs About Killing Ticks in Your Yard

 Do ticks live in mowed grass?